ibm-cloud-docs/pattern-db2-sap-vpc/deploy.md

 1. Deploy SAP
 1. Test the environment

-## Before you start
+## Before you begin
-{: #deploy-before-start}
+{: #deploy-before-begin}

-If you do not yet have an {{site.data.keyword.Bluemix}} SSH key and VPC deployed, you will need to get these set up before continuing.
-If these already exist, you can move on to deploying your infrastructure resources.
+You need an {{site.data.keyword.Bluemix}} SSH key and a Virtual Private Cloud (VPC) deployed before continuing.
+If an SSH key or VPC already exists, you can get started on deploying your infrastructure resources.

-### Securing Access to your environment
+### Securing access to your environment
 {: #deploy-before-start-secure}

 Security is a significant concern when running business-critical applications in a cloud environment.
 To secure your connection to your {{site.data.keyword.IBM_notm}} Virtual Servers, a public SSH key can be uploaded to your account, per region.
 These public keys are deployed to your virtual servers instances to allow access to the servers.

 Before you continue, create an SSH public key that you can upload later to the region of your choice when you are creating the virtual server instance.
-Follow the steps that are documented at [Getting started with SSH keys](/docs/vpc?topic=vpc-ssh-keys).
+For more information, see [Getting started with SSH keys](/docs/vpc?topic=vpc-ssh-keys).

 You use security groups to restrict access to and from IP ranges, protocols, and ports.
 Security groups aren't within the scope of this guidance, and the default security group that is deployed with your sample VPC can suffice.
-However, you might have to add other ports for exceptions to the access restrictions, such as, the SAP Software Provisioning Manager and for the ports that are being used by your SAP NetWeaver based application.
+However, you might have to add other ports for exceptions to the access restrictions, such as, the SAP Software Provisioning Manager and for the ports that are being used by your SAP NetWeaver-based application.

 ### Create an IBM Cloud VPC
 {: #deploy-before-start-vpc}